 Grohe Red 3L, 5.5L (+£194)

 Inching slightly ahead, the Grohe Red comes with a 3L tank as standard.
-Compared to the Athena and Fohen Fahrenheit taps, which both come with a 2.4L tank, the Grohe Red, therefore, has the capacity to dispense more boiling water without pausing to reheat.
+Compared to the Athena and Fohen Fahrenheit taps, which both come with a 2.4L tank, the Grohe Red, therefore, can dispense more boiling water without pausing to reheat.
 The Grohe Red also has the option of a tank upgrade, taking it from a 3L to a 5.5L at the added cost of £194.
+But the Athena also has an optional boiler tank upgrade, increasing capacity from 2.4L to 4L for just £99.

 As capacity goes, the standard tank sizes aren’t too different from each other.
 A 2.4L tank will already hold enough water to dispense 5-6 cups without reheating, which takes roughly 4 minutes for the Athena model.
 Unless you have a household requiring large amounts of boiling water in a short space of time, a 2.4L tank is often more than big enough to handle day-to-day use.